korovamode/notes/works/The_Coming_Unrest_by_Korovamode_2026_01_18_revised.md

 So where does mass unemployment enter—concretely, rather than rhetorically?

-It enters when the missing-jobs phase stops being a transitional haze and becomes a sustained state: a persistent narrowing of openings that outlasts a business cycle, combines with compounding task substitution, and removes the market’s usual ability to absorb displacement through churn.
+It enters when the missing-jobs phase stops being a transitional haze and becomes a sustained state: a persistent narrowing of openings that outlasts a business cycle, combines with compounding task substitution, and keeps lowering the cost of converting work into systems—so the market’s usual ability to absorb displacement through churn fails.
 In that world, unemployment is not merely a recession spike.
 It is structural residue: the labor-demand curve has moved.

 A labor market can look “mostly employed” for a time while mobility and second chances degrade underneath.
 But the direction of travel is what matters.
 When firms can raise throughput while suppressing hiring, and when those gains compound across workflows and vendors, the system stops reliably converting growth into jobs.
 The early phase is a door quietly narrowing.
 The late phase is a door closed.